Nawa Raj Subba

 |Objectives||The objective of the study was to assess the practices of using modern, self and alternative medication on the basis of socio-economic status.|

-This is a cross sectional and descriptive type of study based on information acquired from field visit carried out in January 2001.
-Semi structured questionnaire sheets containing both open and close ended question regarding health seeking behavior of the community were administered to 175 sample households of Katahari and Baijanathpur Village Development Committee (VDC) of Morang district.
-Sample were selected from the VDCs rosters using random number table and respondents were asked relevant questions with the history of illness/disease within three months from interview date.
-Of those who were ill/sick person of the above criteria were consulted for detailed information otherwise only demography was taken for the rest.
+This is a cross-sectional and descriptive type of study based on information acquired from field visit carried out in January 2001.
+Semi-structured questionnaire sheets containing both open and close-ended question regarding health-seeking behavior of the community were administered to 175 sample households of Katahari and Baijanathpur Village Development Committee (VDC) of Morang district.
+The sample was selected from the VDCs rosters using random number table and respondents were asked relevant questions with the history of illness/disease within three months from interview date.
+Of those who were an ill/sick person of the above criteria were consulted for detailed information otherwise only demography was taken for the rest.
 Data were analyzed utilizing the Epi Info 6.0 statistical package.
 Data from pre-coded questions were entered into Epi Info 6.0 database.
 Attempts were made to minimize the potential error using Check file the data entry edit program.
 The Check file incorporated skip patterns, legal values and range checks that facilitated more rapid and accurate data entry.
 The participants were requested for Focal Group Discussion (FGD) to have one and half an hour’s sessions for the reason of their self-medication during household visits.
-Personal contacts with self-medicated population within three months of study period were made to have 8 persons in one FGD and attempted total ten FGD with 80 persons.
+Personal contacts with a self-medicated population within three months of the study period were made to have 8 persons in one FGD and attempted total ten FGD with 80 persons.
 Verbal consent was taken before taking interviews and FGDs.

 Table 1: Education and Sickness (n=175).

 Table 1 presents the status of sickness on the basis of educational level in the community.